killerbootz/killerbootz.github.io/about.md

 ### More Information

-I'm just a guy that knows that suck'n at something is the first step to being sorta good at something.
+Fine, I'm just a guy that knows that suck'n at something is the first step to being sorta good at something.

 ### Contact me